netdata/netdata/collectors/statsd.plugin/README.md

 #### Sampling Rates

-The application may append `|@sampling_rate`, where `sampling_rate` is a number from `0.0` to `1.0` in order for StatD to extrapolate the value and predict the total for the entire period.
+The application may append `|@sampling_rate`, where `sampling_rate` is a number from `0.0` to `1.0` in order for StatsD to extrapolate the value and predict the total for the entire period.
 If the application reports to StatsD a value for 1/10th of the time, it can append `|@0.1` to the metrics it sends to statsd.

 #### Overlapping metrics